 A little trouble arose over the land claimed for the townsite, as several settlers had already located there.
 Colonel James Montgomery, however, with a squad of men, drove the settlers off in January 1855.
 Governor Andrew Reeder, the first governor of the Territory, notified the Association that he would convene the first legislature at Pawnee if they had the necessary buildings completed.
 On March 6, 1855, the first public meeting in Pawnee was held, and among those who addressed the meeting was General Nathaniel Lyon.
 The meeting passed strong resolutions in favor of a Free State.

-When it became known that the legislature would be convened at Pawnee, many people began to move to Pawnee, which had but two houses on the townsite.
-Within no time; however, construction of several hotels were begun for the accommodation of the members of the legislature and visitors, and a large warehouse, several retail businesses, and more dwellings were erected.
+When it became known that the legislature would be convened at Pawnee, many people began moving to Pawnee, which had only two houses on the town’s site.
+Within no time, however, construction of several hotels were begun for the accommodation of the members of the legislature and visitors, and a large warehouse, several retail businesses, and more dwellings were erected.
 Men were also busy erecting a stone building designed for occupancy by the legislature.

 The pro-slavery advocates took their complaints to Jefferson Davis, then the Secretary of War.
 Davis then ordered a military survey of Fort Riley in hopes that the new town of Pawnee would be within the limits of the military reservation and could be eliminated.
 However, the new survey again reported One Mile Creek as the reserve’s eastern boundary.
 A map of this survey was prepared and sent to the department, with red lines showing where the boundaries excluded the new settlement of Pawnee.
-The Secretary of War, seeing the town still excluded, took a pen, drew a red line around it, and wrote on it, “Accepted with the red lines.”
+Seeing the town still excluded, the Secretary of War took a pen, drew a red line around it, and wrote on it, “Accepted with the red lines.”
 He then took it to the president, secured his signature, and issued orders to remove the inhabitants from that part of the reserve.